 Thanks, Mom and Dad.
 Happy anniversary.
 To you two, and to all of us.

-- 3/4 cup water
+- ¾ cup (175 ml) water

-- A pinch of salt
+- Pinch of salt

 - 1 teaspoon ground cinnamon

-Set a food mill over a large pot or bowl and begin by pouring some of the apple mixture into the top of the mill.
-The liquid will flow through first, then begin turning the handle of the food mill clockwise to force the pulp through the holes.
+- Set a food mill over a very large bowl and begin by pouring some of the apple mixture into the top of the mill.
+Turn the handle of the food mill clockwise to force the pulp through the holes.
 Reverse the direction of the blade occasionally to clear the mill.

-Add the sugar and cinnamon and stir thoroughly.
+- Add the sugar and cinnamon and stir thoroughly.
 When cool, divide into storage containers and refrigerate or freeze as desired.

 - McIntosh apples yield their shape easily when cooked.
 That's one of the reasons they're the perfect choice for applesauce.
 You can find them in most supermarkets year-round.

 - Leaving the skins on the apples while they cook produces a sauce with a gorgeous ruby color and maximum nutritional value.
 The food mill removes them afterward.